-The Rural Maternity Taskforce is a panel of rural consumers, maternity experts, clinicians and health service decision-makers, led by Dr John Wakefield, Deputy-Director General, Clinical Excellence Division, Queensland Health.
-It has been established at the request of Steven Miles, the Minister for Health and Minister for Ambulance Services to:
+The Rural Maternity Taskforce is a panel of rural consumers, maternity experts, clinicians and health service decision-makers, led by Dr John Wakefield, Deputy-Director General, Clinical Excellence Queensland, Queensland Health.
+It has been established at the request of Dr Steven Miles, Minister for Health and Ambulance Services to:

 - engage with key stakeholders in rural and remote Queensland regarding access to and provision of safe and sustainable woman-centred care.